CloudSafetyNet - CamFlow

 This paper reports on work to make our SBUS middleware IFC-enabled and to integrate it with FlowK.

 Other accepted publications and one archived awaiting very late reviews are:

 "Information Flow Control for Strong Protection with Flexible Sharing in PaaS"

 "Securing Information Flows for the Internet of Things"

 "Expressing and Enforcing Location Requirements using IFC"

-"20 Cloud Security Considerations for Supporting the Internet of Things"
+"Twenty Security Considerations for Cloud-Supported Internet of Things"

 - Divya Muthukumaran, Imperial postdoc RA

 - David Eyers, Visiting Research Fellow, Otago University, New Zealand